NICMx/rdap-server/migration.md

 ### entity_entity_roles

 This table contains the role that an Entity has in relation to another Entity.
-Its fields are the following:

 |Column name|Column type|Column description|Nullable|Referenced table|Referenced column|
 |:----------|:----------|:-----------------|:-------|:---------------|:---------------:|